Government to review sex education amid concerns about ‘inappropriate’ lessons

 It comes after a Conservative MP said pupils were being subjected to ‘extreme, sexualising and inaccurate’ content in class.

-The Government will review how relationships and sex education is being taught in schools, following concerns that children are being exposed to “inappropriate” content.
+The Government will bring forward a review of how Relationships and Sex Education is being taught in schools, following concerns that children are being exposed to “inappropriate” content, Rishi Sunak has said.

 The Prime Minister said he has asked the Department for Education (DfE) to “ensure that schools are not teaching inappropriate or contested content” in Relationships, Sex and Health Education (RSHE).